 The Root Port Model creates three output files (tx.dat, rx.dat, and error.dat) during each simulation run.
 Log files rx.dat and tx.dat each contain a detailed record of every TLP that was received and transmitted, respectively, by the Root Port Model.

-With an understanding of the expected TLP transmission during a specific test case, the test programmer can more easily isolate the failure.
+TIP: With an understanding of the expected TLP transmission during a specific test case, you can isolate the failure.